 Graduate students, are represented on the Senate and Board of Governors, and their executive committees, and on the following Senate committees/councils: Finance, Long Range Planning, Honorary Degrees, Graduate & Research, Student Appeals.
 Graduate students (either GSA officers and/or graduate students recommended or appointed by the GSA), are also represented on other university-level committees, including: Graduate Student Relations, Graduate Student Stupport Advisory, Traffic & Parking (and its appeal committee), Alcohol Use & Education, Animal Care, Human Research Ethics, Joint Health & Safety, Student Services Advisory, University Tenure & Promotion.

-Further, UW senior administration has confirmed the importance of the relationship between the univeristy and the GSA through its committment to consult with the GSA President on the appointment/reappointment of the Associate Provost, Graduate Studies.
+Further, UW senior administration has confirmed the importance of the relationship between the university and the GSA through its commitment to consult with the GSA President on the appointment/reappointment of the Associate Provost, Graduate Studies.

 Notwithstanding the formal processes indentified above, the GSA, through its President, is also encouraged to discuss any matters of concern directly with the Associate Provost, Graduate Studies.